 - Low complexity Means that the building model ought to have as few vertices, edges, and faces as possible.
-Building models with a low complexity are faster to process and take up less storage space. - Good data fit The surfaces of the building model should have the lowest possible error with respect to the input point cloud.
-This error can be measured as the root mean square of all the shortest distances from each input point to the model surface. - Watertight Implies that the surface of the building model has no creaks and holes.
-In other words, if one would 'fill' the model with water it can not leak out anywhere.
-This is important for volume computations for example. - 2-manifold As explained in the previous lesson.
-It guarantees that the model has no dangling edges or isolated vertices and that 2D topological data structures can be used to represent it. - ISO19107 compliant Validity according to the ISO19107 standard, means-among other things-that the mesh has consistently oriented faces, no duplicated vertices, and no self intersecting geometries.
+Building models with a low complexity are faster to process and take up less storage space. - High accuracy The surfaces of the building model should have the lowest possible error with respect to the input point cloud.
+This error can be measured as the root mean square of all the distances from each input point to the model surface. - Geometrically valid This means among other things that the mesh is 2-manifold, has consistent faces orientation, no duplicated vertices, and no self intersecting geometries.
 This makes the model generally easier to process since many assumptions can be made about the structure of the mesh.
-Lesson 5.2 discusses the ISO19107 standard in detail.
+Lesson 3.2 discusses this (and the relevant ISO19107 standard) in more detail. - Level of Detail (LoD) Specifies the degree of generalisation in the roof structure of the reconstructed building model when compared to how the actual building is built.
+An LoD1 model for example only allows horizontal flat roof surfaces (even if the actual building roof looks different), whereas an LoD2 model also allows for more detailed multi-pitched roof shapes.
+For the remainder of this lesson we will focus on the more detailed LoD2 models.
+Lesson 4.1 discusses the possible LoDs for building models in more detail.